keiaa-75/xfce-notes/_posts/2025-05-12-some-nifty-niceties.markdown

 sudo meson install -C build
 ```

-## XFCE4 Panel Profiles
+## Xfce4 Panel Profiles

-The XFCE Panel is configurable to a great extent and it is nice to play around it.
+The Xfce Panel is configurable to a great extent and it is nice to play around it.

-[`xfce4-panel-profiles`](https://docs.xfce.org/apps/xfce4-panel-profiles/start) is a nifty tool to backup, restore, and set panel profiles in XFCE.
-This is accessible through the topmost view of XFCE's panel preferences when installed.
+[`xfce4-panel-profiles`](https://docs.xfce.org/apps/xfce4-panel-profiles/start) is a nifty tool to backup, restore, and set panel profiles in Xfce.
+This is accessible through the topmost view of Xfce's panel preferences when installed.
 It allows you to save current panel configuration to local storage and export it.
 You may also import others' panel profiles or go with a preset installed with the package.

-## XFCE4 Terminal
+## Xfce4 Terminal

-XFCE Terminal is a lightweight and easy to use terminal emulator application.
+Xfce Terminal is a lightweight and easy to use terminal emulator application.

 It has multi-tab and drop-down support.
 It is based on the [Vte terminal widget library](https://gitlab.gnome.org/GNOME/vte/), which offers a well-developed base and excellent Unicode support.
 If you are experiencing problems with the terminal rendering speed, you may disable anti-aliasing for the terminal font.